Kranthikiran2005/Attendence-System-with-Face-Detection/README.md

 ```

 ## How It Works
-First register few Students
+->First register few Students

-Register a teacher
+->Register a teacher

-All **Teacher and Student** should be registed from register button in Homepage using role option **(should use their own ID)**
+->All **Teacher and Student** should be registed from register button in Homepage using role option **(should use their own ID)**

-Please be careful while while switching from student page to teacher page or teacher to student,
+->Please be careful while while switching from student page to teacher page or teacher to student,

-Do logout from teacher if you wish to switch to student and vice-versa
+->**Do logout from teacher if you wish to switch to student and vice-versa**

 **Student Interface:**

-login to student with id, password.
+->login to student with id, password.

-click on take photos option and add a photo of student.
+->click on take photos option and add a photo of student.

 **Teacher Interface:**

-Teacher can add subjects for a section.
+->Teacher can add subjects for a section.

-When teacher adds subject for a section, that combination of subject-section cannot be taken by other teacher
+->When teacher adds subject for a section, that combination of subject-section cannot be taken by other teacher

-Teacher selects a section-subject from their page.
+->Teacher selects a section-subject from their page.

-Start Attendance -> Camera starts
+->Start Attendance -> Camera starts

-Image is captured manually
+->Image is captured manually

-Image is sent to backend
+->Image is sent to backend

-Face embedding is generated
+->Face embedding is generated

-Compared with stored embeddings
+->Compared with stored embeddings

-Attendance is marked (can check in console for verification)
+->Attendance is marked (can check in console for verification)

-Attencdance of students present in class is logged on the screen.
+->Attencdance of students present in class is logged on the screen.

 ## 🏗️ Tech Stack
 Frontend